auraphp/Aura.Sql/docs/getting-started.md

 $sth->bindValue('foo', $array);

 // the ExtendedPdo way allows a single call to prepare and execute the query.
-// it quotes the array and replaces the array placeholder directly in the
+// it quotes the array and expands the array placeholder directly in the
-// query string
+// query string.
 $pdo = new ExtendedPdo(...);
 $bind_values = array('foo' => $array);
 $sth = $pdo->perform($stm, $bind_values);
 echo $sth->queryString;
 // the query string has been modified by ExtendedPdo to become
-// "SELECT * FROM test WHERE foo IN ('foo', 'bar', 'baz')"
+// "SELECT * FROM test WHERE foo IN (:foo_1, :foo_2, :foo_3)"
 ```

 Finally, note that array quoting works only via the `perform()` method,